yurimann/bad-boss-database-migrations-assignment/README.md

 ## The Director

 Oh no!
-The company found out about the corrupt locations table.
+The company found out about the purposely corrupted locations table.
 Then they looked into the old migration files and noticed the party guests table.
 The Department's Director calls you and your boss into her office.
 She wants an explanation.

 "It's not my fault," your boss stammers, "I'm the best boss ever.
 Everybody says so.
 Blame this hotshot over here."

 The Director shakes her head.
 "You're unprofessional, you're unethical and now - you're fired."
 She looks at you and smiles.
 "Congratulations.
 A new position has just opened up.
 How would you like a promotion?"